aspose-total/Aspose.Total-Products/total/en/net/conversion/epub-to-xlsm/_index.md

 {{< blocks/products/pf/feature-page-header h1="C# API to Render EPUB to XLSM" h2="Export EPUB File to XLSM via C# without using Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-Using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can easily convert EPUB file to XLSM within any .NET, C#, ASP.NET and VB.NET applications.
-Firstly, by using [Aspose.PDF for .NET](https://products.aspose.com/pdf/net/), you can export EPUB to XLSX.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert XLSX to XLSM.
+Aspose.Total for .NET is a comprehensive suite of .NET components that enables developers to easily convert EPUB files to XLSM within any .NET, C#, ASP.NET and VB.NET applications.
+This powerful suite of components provides a wide range of features and capabilities, allowing developers to quickly and easily create, manipulate, and convert documents in a variety of formats.

+The process of converting EPUB to XLSM involves two steps.
+Firstly, Aspose.PDF for .NET can be used to export EPUB to XLSX.
+This component provides a wide range of features and capabilities, allowing developers to quickly and easily create, manipulate, and convert documents in a variety of formats.
+It also provides a comprehensive set of features for manipulating PDF documents, including text extraction, text search, text replacement, page splitting, page merging, page rotation, page cropping, page numbering, and more.

+Once the EPUB file has been exported to XLSX, Aspose.Cells for .NET can be used to convert XLSX to XLSM.
+This powerful Spreadsheet Programming API provides a wide range of features and capabilities, allowing developers to quickly and easily create, manipulate, and convert documents in a variety of formats.
+It also provides a comprehensive set of features for manipulating spreadsheets, including cell formatting, data validation, formula calculation, charting, and more.

+Using Aspose.Total for .NET, developers can easily convert EPUB files to XLSM within any .NET, C#, ASP.NET and VB.NET applications.
+This powerful suite of components provides a wide range of features and capabilities, allowing developers to quickly and easily create, manipulate, and convert documents in a variety of formats.
+It also provides a comprehensive set of features for manipulating PDF and spreadsheet documents, including text extraction, text search, text replacement, page splitting, page merging, page rotation, page cropping, page numbering, cell formatting, data validation, formula calculation, charting, and more.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}